UPDATED: 4:00 a.m. ET, Feb. 14, 2021

 We all know Martin Luther King Jr. was quite the speaker but, apparently, he was also something of a poet.
 On this Valentine’s Day, take a look back in time at his and Coretta Scott King‘s incredible love story through a love letter he wrote her in the summer of 1952, a year before they were married.
-From Stanford University’s Martin Luther King, Jr., Papers Project:
+From Stanford University’s Martin Luther King, Jr. Research and Education Institute:

 Fortunately, I am in a better mood today. your letter was sweet and refreshing to my heart, which had well-nigh grown cold toward you.
 Of course I have become convinced in the last few days that my love for you is based on such a solid foundation that the stormy winds of anger cannot blow it assunder.
 Love is such a dynamic force isn’t it?
 It is the most inexplicable and yet the most beautiful force in life.
 O how joyous it is [to?] be in it.

 Darling I miss you so much.
 In fact, much to much for my own good.
 I never realized that you were such an intimate part of my life.
 My life without you is like a year without a spring time which comes to give illumination and heat to the atmosphere which has been saturated by the dark cold breeze of winter.
 Can you imagine the frustration that a King without a throne would face?
 Such would be my frustration if I in my little kinghood could not reign at the throne of Coretta.
 O excuse my darling.
 I didn’t mean to go off on such a poetical and romantic flight.
 But how else can we express the deep emotions of life other than in poetry.
 Isn’t love to ineffable to be grasped by the cold calculating heads of intellect?